Oh boy, finally gathering the courage to write and post a SQ fanfic. It's daunting and exciting!

 "You guys have to see this!"
 Without waiting for them, he ran back out.

-She kept her car out of the public eye, knowing that the last time she left it out the front and main lot, the windows had been smashed.
-Sure it took more time to get to her car, but it was worth keeping her vehicle intact.
+She kept her car out of the public eye, knowing that the last time she left it out on the front lot, the windows had been smashed.
+Sure it took more time to get to her car to park it in the back, but it was worth keeping her vehicle intact.

 Going outside, ready for anything, she nearly collided onto Kathryn, who was frozen, mouth gaping, staring at where her car should have been parked.

-Well, her car was still there, but whereas the surface of her car was black, it was now bright pink.
+Well, her car was still there, but whereas the surface of her car was originally black, it was now various shades of bright pink.
 Someone, and Regina could guess that it was the same fool who had given her the necklace she was wearing now, had done this.

 "Yep!"
 Henry grinned, glancing at his flabbergasted mother.